hms-dbmi/etl-client-docker/etl-client-AWS-EC2.md

 #### If using AWS EC2 for etl then follow the steps below to prepare EC2

+Once machine is ready, then go back and install the etl-docker client

 ```
 sudo yum update -y